AudenHuang/Flixer/flixster/Readme.md

      - end-point being top rated movies
 - [x] Allow users to scroll when context items are off-screen

+The following **additional** features are implemented:

+- [x] All sections are connect to the details of the movies through clicking the poster

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: